JustoSenka/HtmlGenerator/README.md

 ## How to use

 Add additional tags into your Html, run HtmlGenerator to build the project.
-Altered html should be copied to destination directory.
+Altered html will be copied to destination directory.

+Example website is included under Examples.
+Contains Template and Include functionality, has all the setup needed to run it.

+Download it, run `start.bat` to start the generator in interactive mode.
+Check Publish directory.
+Open `Index.html` page to inspect changes (page refresh is required).
+Make changes to files in `Resources`, changes will be applied immediatelly to published website.

 ## Features